matthew-sporman/24G-Frontend-Test-Project/README.md

 using just straight vanilla JavaScript.
 I didn't realize how nice a framework could be.

 Another huge thing I got from this, is I now fully understand what Vite is and how amazing it is that you can npm run dev and dynamically see changes.
-This is so incredibly useful and way better then the vanilla set-up I was using before.
-I don't think I will really go back to vanilla JS methods of coding after using Vue.
-I want to try others going forwards, but better stick to Vue for now and learn one thing at a time!
+I understand that strong vanilla JS skills are the essential foundation for mastering any framework, and I'm eager to continue building on this by diving deeper into Vue.
+My goal is to master one framework well before exploring others!